ox-runtime/ox-sim-driver/wrappers/python/README.md

 A minimal, Pythonic wrapper around the `ox_sim` C API for controlling the ox simulator.

-The ox runtime will be loaded into the running application process, avoiding cross-process communication (i.e. no IPC/HTTP).
+The ox runtime will run inside the running Blender process, avoiding cross-process communication (i.e. no IPC/HTTP).

 ## Requirements